aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 ### Coverage and completeness

-{func}`.coverage` identifies regions of the embedding space with no reference samples nearby — gaps in the feature space where the model will be operating without having seen similar data during training. {func}`.completeness` measures the effective dimensionality utilization of the embedding space: whether the
+{class}`.Coverage` identifies regions of the embedding space with no reference samples nearby — gaps in the feature space where the model will be operating without having seen similar data during training. {func}`.completeness` measures the effective dimensionality utilization of the embedding space: whether the